Manigit22/mani/README.md

 ##DESCRIPTION
-	If you want to replace the existing process with new process.Then, exec family of calls to be used. execlP : The first argument should point the file name associated with the file being executed.The second argument represents the argument list available to the program.
-The third argument represents the variadic functions,this pointer must be cast (char *)NULL.
+	If you want to replace the existing process with new process.Then, exec family of calls to be used. execl : The first argument should point the path name associated with the file being executed.The second argument represents the argument list available to the program.
+The third argument represents the variadic functions,this pointer must be NULL.

 #RETURN VALUE